survos-sites/pwa-last-stack/README.md

 @todo: add some authentication so that edit/delete buttons aren't public.

+## Survos Tools

+The images are resized using SAIS.
+They are resized in AppFixtures, since there are so few images and we don't have a workflow for any other reason.
+See pokemon or dummy for a more sophisticated approach to thumbnails.

 # 30 Days with LAST Stack

 Well hi there!
 This repository holds the code and script for the